 The Aboriginal Heritage Act 1975

-(the Act) is administered by the Department of Primary Industries, Parks, Water and Environment.
+(the Act) is administered by the Department of Premier and Cabinet.
 It is the primary legislation for the protection of Aboriginal cultural heritage in Tasmania.

 Aboriginal Heritage Act 1975